MadhuraBelsare1/card-developer/docs/gettingstarted/company-administrator.md

 ### Company Administrator

 The Card Developer Workspace Administrator, also referred to as Company Administrator, is a role intended for a designated primary point of contact for a company who acts as a liaison between Fiserv and the company developers.
-The Company Administrator manages the company API Keys and developers' access.
+The Company Administrator manages the company API Keys (created for the Compaies' Apps) and developers' access.
 A lead project developer or architect overseeing other developers are examples of individuals fulfilling this role.

 ![](assets/images/company-admin-note-1.png)